SSHcom/python-should-check/README.md

 So be carefull with None and add the check everywhere like you should anyway.

-## Check if a sting is a member of an enum definition
+## Check if a string is a member of an enum definition

     >>> import enum